w3f/research/docs/polkadot/implementors-guide/guide.md

 Futhermore, the protocols by which processes communicate with each other should be well-defined irrespective of the implementation of the process.
 In other words, their interface should be distinct from their implementation.
 This will prevent processes from accessing aspects of each other that are beyond the scope of the communication boundary.

-[TODO: specific conditions under which new processes are created]
 ---

 ### Candidate Backing Process